mycel-labs/mycel-docs/docs/overview/incentives.md

 # Incentives

+mycel is driven by the belief that:

+- Domain registration fees should be dedicated to domain management expenses.
+- Interoperable domains should be managed not by a single governance entity but by a governance structure formed by the network that manages the domains.

 ## Distribution to Validators and Delegators

 The mycel platform aims to create a decentralized and fair ecosystem for domain name registration and management.